-As of May 15, 1997, MCI owned 22.6% of the outstanding combined Common Stock, representing 26.6% of the total voting power of the Common Stock.
+As of June 30, 1997, MCI owned 22.6% of the outstanding combined Common Stock, representing 26.6% of the total voting power of the Common Stock.
 After giving effect to the Stock Offering, MCI will own 19.4% of the outstanding combined Common Stock, representing 24.5% of the total voting power.
 In 1993, MCI entered into a significant business relationship with the Company which includes the following agreements: (i) under the MCI Traffic Carriage Agreement, the Company agreed to terminate all Alaska-bound MCI long distance traffic and MCI agreed to terminate all of the Company's long distance traffic terminating in the lower 49 states, excluding Washington, Oregon and Hawaii; (ii) MCI licensed certain service marks to the Company for use in Alaska; (iii) MCI, in connection with providing to the Company credit enhancement to permit the Company to purchase a portion of an undersea cable linking Seward, Alaska, with Pacific City, Oregon, leased from the Company all of the capacity owned by the Company on the undersea fiber optic cable and the Company leased such capacity back from MCI; (iv) MCI purchased certain service marks of the Company; and (v) the parties agreed to share some communications network resources and various marketing, engineering and operating resources.
 The Company also handles MCI's 800 traffic originating in Alaska and terminating in the lower 49 states and handles traffic for MCI's calling card customers when they are in Alaska, while MCI originates calls for the Company's calling card customers when they are in the lower 49 states.
-Revenues attributed to the MCI Traffic Carriage Agreement in 1996 were approximately \$29.2 million, or approximately 17.7% of total revenues.
+Revenues attributed to these agreements in 1994, 1995 and 1996 were approximately \$19.5 million, \$23.9 million and \$29.2 million, respectively.
+Pursuant to these agreements, the Company paid MCI \$12.7 million, \$13.0 million and \$12.8 million in 1994, 1995 and 1996, respectively.
+The Company believes that the terms of these agreements are at least as favorable to the Company as could be obtained from a non-affilate.
 Concurrently with entering into the MCI Traffic Carriage Agreement, MCI purchased approximately 31% of the then outstanding Class A Common Stock and approximately 31% of the then outstanding Class B Common Stock and presently controls nominations to two seats on the Board pursuant to the Voting Agreement.
 MCI's current nominees are Mr. Gerdelman, the President of Network Services for MCI, and Mr. Lynch, a Senior Vice President of MCI.
 Concurrently with the Company's acquisition of the Cable Systems effective October 31, 1996, MCI purchased an additional 2.0 million shares of Class A Common Stock for \$13.0 million or \$6.50 per share, a 30% premium to the \$5.00 per share market price immediately preceding the announcement of the Company's acquisition of the Cable Systems.